feathersjs/docs/databases/mongoose.md

 Mongoose by default gives you the ability to add [validations at the model level](http://mongoosejs.com/docs/validation.html).
 Using an error handler like the one [comes with Feathers](https://github.com/feathersjs/feathers-errors/blob/master/src/error-handler.js) your validation errors will be formatted nicely right out of the box!

 For more complex validations you really have two options.
-You can combine Mongoose's validation mechanism with a validation library like [validator.js](https://github.com/chriso/validator.js) or you can do your validations at the service level using [feathers-hooks](https://github.com/feathersjs/feathers-hooks).
+You can combine Mongoose's validation mechanism with a validation library like [validator.js](https://github.com/chriso/validator.js) or you can do your validations at the service level [using hooks](http://docs.feathersjs.com/hooks/examples.html#validation).

 __With Validator.js__